 Porsche 918 Spyder (a Hybrid Hypercar)

-By comparison, we consider the following cars examples of supercars:
+We consider the following cars some examples of SUPERCARS:

 Lamborghini Gallardo LP570-4 Superleggera